All Episodes

 They believe in it.

-They believe in big activist government involved in everybody's life.
+They believe in big activist government involved in everybody's life, 70% of the Hispanic vote.

-So essentially it's two-thirds.
+So essentially, it's two-thirds.

 Republican Party's finished.